autocrossblog/autocrossblog_astro/src/content/post/2007/2007-04-01-bondo-and-gas-tank-removal.md

 ---
+tags: [ [ 240z, datsun, paint ] ]
-author: chris
+author: "chris"
 publishDate: 2007-04-01T00:00:00+00:00
-title: "Bondo and Gas Tank Removal"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/bondo-and-gas-tank-removal"
 excerpt: "Follow our 240Z restoration project, from bondo work to gas tank removal, spanning six colors.
 Watch our progress in the latest video update."
-url: 'bondo-and-gas-tank-removal'
-tags:  [ 240z, datsun, paint ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "Bondo and Gas Tank Removal"
 ---

 I sanded the area that I bondo'd yesterday on the 240Z.
 I also then cleaned and sprayed it with primer.
 Now the Project 240Z officially consists of 6, count them 6, colors.
 Blue, orange, white, black, brown, and grey.
 After that I removed the gas tank so I can have that cleaned up like we had done with the radiator last week.